cassidymcs/receiptsPageUI/README.md

 Refelction:
 Lost track of time focusing on outputting data from database and didnt get around to implementing functionality.
 I really enjoyed working on this project, and am pleased with how it looks aesethetically.

+TO RUN:
+clone project with git clone
+cd into react-receipt-ui folder run npm start